 Endowment gifts to Maumee Valley Country Day School are the best way to create your permanent legacy.

 These invested funds bear your name or the name of someone you choose to honor and provide annual payouts in perpetuity for such purposes as financial aid, scholarships, and faculty salaries.
-These funds can be designated, or unrestricted grow with inflation and increase in value over time.
+These funds can be designated or unrestricted and grow with inflation and increase in value over time.

 Endowment gifts provide the resources to hire the finest teachers, build and maintain the most up-to-date facilities, and offer a range of other educational advantages that give the Maumee Valley experience its distinctive edge.
 Ultimately, gifts to Maumee Valley represent not only support of the school's mission but also belief in our collective future—one in which our talented students and alumni continue contributing to the world's well-being.